Originally published November 22nd, 2022

 - Some products are sent to other warehouses.
 In order for Amazon to fulfill its Prime promise, its products need to be spread out around the country so that all customers can receive them quickly.
 Until then, some are put in reserve until they arrive at their final FBA warehouse.

 That’s a lot of steps, and it can sometimes take weeks before you send a product off and it’s available for sale by customers on Amazon.com.
+This delay impacts sales velocity, performance metrics, and overall Amazon inventory management strategy.

-Keep that in mind when you’re creating shipping plans and sending orders to Amazon, as arriving at an Amazon FBA can be the halfway point of being available for sale.
+Keep that in mind when you’re creating shipping plans and sending orders to Amazon, as arriving at an Amazon FBA warehouse can be the halfway point of being available for sale.

 In some cases, products that are currently available for sale will get put into reserve status so that they can be transferred to a different warehouse.

 This happens for the same reason we highlighted before, but it can happen to products that are available for sale vs. products that are first arriving at an FBA warehouse.
+These are your reserved units, and this transfer process is known as FC Transfer.

 Reason 2: FC Processing – Your Product is Sidelined